juristr/juristr.github.com/_posts/2012-11-14-dont-create-your-own-mapper-let-automapper-do-the-job.md

     Mapper.CreateMap<Order, OrderDto>();

 The interesting property here is the `TheCustomerName` property in the `OrderDto`.
 AutoMapper basically fills it following the source object's relation `TheCustomer` and taking the corresponding `Name` property.
 Extremley elegant!

+To come back to ASP.net MVC.
+You could now invoke the `DtoMapper.Init()` where appropriate (i.e. in the Global.asax or the controller constructor) for initializing the mapping configurations.
+The controller method then looks as follows

+    class SomeController : IController
+    {
+        public JsonResult GetCustomerById(long id)
+        {
+            var customerEntity = customerRepository.GetById(id);
+            return Json(mapper.Map<CustomerDto>(customerEntity), JsonRequestBehavior.AllowGet);
+        }
+    }

 ## In Java?
 Its quite some time since I last actively developed in Java, but apparently there is a new tool called ModelMapper which does quite a similar job as AutoMapper.
 You may want to check it out here: [http://modelmapper.org/](http://modelmapper.org/).